jallal89/Online_Sales_Data/README.md

 - Profit at total, at max was $1864.00
 - Most items sold online together (quantity) were 14, and the least at 1 purchase only
 - All these purchases were made within the year of 2018
-- Most of clothes that were sold online were trousers an T-shirts
+- Most of clothes that were sold online were trousers and T-shirts